William Hague: Illegal wildlife trade fighter

 Hague and the then Duke of Cambridge identified, while the former was in post as Foreign Secretary, that the illegal wildlife trade (IWT) was among the most profitable criminal enterprises in the world, and in order to combat it formed in 2014 the Transport Task Force (TTF).
 The TTF seeks to identify and stop wildlife trafficking.
 They continue to work at this in 2020.
 The Financial Task Force was created in 2018 to help further the goal.

 Royal Foundation

-In September 2020, Hague was appointed as chairman of the Royal Foundation, a charitable organisation operating under the auspices of the then Duke and Duchess of Cambridge, in succession to Sir Keith Mills who retired.
+In September 2020, Hague was appointed chairman of the Royal Foundation, the charity which supports the non-profit work of the Prince and Princess of Wales (then known as Duke and Duchess of Cambridge), in succession to Sir Keith Mills, who retired.
 (Note: It was previously known as "The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry" and then "The Royal Foundation of The Duke and Duchess of Cambridge" before being renamed "The Royal Foundation of The Prince and Princess of Wales" in September 2022.)
+He was succeeded as chairman by Simon Patterson, a managing director at the private equity firm Silver Lake.